-Once ranging from present-day Colorado to the tip of South America, these incredible cats serve an important role in their diverse range of ecosystems and have been long revered as a symbol of sorcery, power and strength by indigenous cultures of the Americas.
+Once ranging from present-day Colorado to the tip of South America, these incredible cats serve an important role in their diverse range of ecosystems and have been long revered as a symbol of sorcery, power, and strength by many Indigenous cultures of the Americas.

-In the pre-Columbian Americas, the jaguar stood as an icon of sorcery, power and strength to indigenous cultures.
+In the Americas, the jaguar stood as an icon of sorcery, power, and strength to many different Indigenous cultures.

 The Maya believed that the jaguar facilitated communication between the physical and spiritual worlds.
 They also believed that jaguars acted as companions in the spirit world, and a number of the Maya rulers bore names that incorporated the Mayan word for jaguar (b'alam in many of the Mayan languages).

-This mystical association between jaguars and indigenous people also extends to the Waorani, a group native to Ecuador.
+This mystical association between jaguars and Indigenous people also extends to the Waorani of Ecuador.
 They believe that jaguars are ancestral spirits that visit shamans in dreams to tell them where game is plentiful in the rainforest.